Golden Rules of Goal Setting

 Have you thought about what you want to be doing in five years' time?
 Are you clear about what your main objective at work is at the moment?
 Do you know what you want to have achieved by the end of today?

-Here are our five golden rules of goal setting:
+Here are our five golden rules of goal setting, presented in an article, a video and an infographic.

 When you set goals for yourself, it is important that they motivate you: this means making sure that they are important to you, and that there is value in achieving them.
 If you have little interest in the outcome, or they are irrelevant given the larger picture, then the chances of you putting in the work to make them happen are slim.
 Motivation is key to achieving goals.